googleapis/google-cloud-java/java-bigquerydatatransfer/README.md

 You'll need to obtain the `google-cloud-bigquerydatatransfer` library.
 See the [Quickstart](#quickstart) section to add `google-cloud-bigquerydatatransfer` as a dependency in your code.

-## About Google BigQuery Data Transfer Service
+## About BigQuery Data Transfer Service

-[Google BigQuery Data Transfer Service][product-docs] transfers data from partner SaaS applications to Google BigQuery on a scheduled, managed basis.
+[BigQuery Data Transfer Service][product-docs] transfers data from partner SaaS applications to Google BigQuery on a scheduled, managed basis.

-See the [Google BigQuery Data Transfer Service client library docs][javadocs] to learn how to use this Google BigQuery Data Transfer Service Client Library.
+See the [BigQuery Data Transfer Service client library docs][javadocs] to learn how to use this BigQuery Data Transfer Service Client Library.